Nana-Safo-Duker/Predicting-Gene-Expression-from-DNA-Sequence-Using-Deep-Learning-Models/INDEX.md

 ### Immediate (Do Today)

-1. ✅ Launch Jupyter notebook (`visualizations.ipynb`)
+1. ✅ Generate visualizations using Python or R scripts
 2. ✅ Review figures in figures/ directory
-3. ✅ Explore the interactive workflow
+3. ✅ Check documentation (README.md, QUICK_START.md)
-4. ✅ Customize parameters if needed
+4. ✅ Customize code if needed

 ### This Week

-1. ✅ Understand the visualization techniques
+1. ✅ Use visualizations in your research
-2. ✅ Experiment with different parameters
+2. ✅ Share code with collaborators
-3. ✅ Apply to your own projects
+3. ✅ Integrate figures into presentations
-4. ✅ Share with community (if desired)
+4. ✅ Adapt code for your specific needs

 ### Optional Enhancements

-1. Add new visualization types
+1. Add interactive visualizations with plotly
-2. Include additional statistical analyses
+2. Include additional analyses (PCA, clustering)
-3. Integrate real experimental data
+3. Expand statistical tests
-4. Expand to other cell types
+4. Add 3D visualizations
-5. Create presentation slides from figures
+5. Create supplementary figures

 ---